luissancar/BLEConnect/README.md

 <div style="text-align:center"><img src="assets/BLE-Connect.png" width="673" /></div>

 #### Komoot App
 The user activates BLE Connect inside the komoot app settings.
 When doing so, the app starts advertising the komoot navigation BLE service and tells the user to start pairing via their external BLE device.
 The komoot app stops advertising once the connection to the characteristic is established.

 #### Your device / what you implement
 The external BLE device is responsible to establish the connection and subscribing to the komoot navigation service characteristic.
 Your device should search for the komoot navigation service (UUID defined below).
 Otherwise it might be possible that you won’t find the komoot app while the app is in background (not visible).

-**Please note**: The advertisement data is different while the app is running in background.
+**Please note**: The advertisement data on iOS are different while the app is running in background.
 For details please check [Apple developer documentation](https://developer.apple.com/library/ios/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW1).